Missed our Wednesday Lunch Club with ITV’s Dr Hilary Jones? Don’t worry, you can read all of the advice he shared here

 Dr Hilary: This is called epistaxis and will be caused by an area of weak blood vessels on the inside of the nose on the partition between the nostrils.
 Since it has been persistent I would advise a simple cautery procedure which a Ear Nose and Throat specialist can quickly perform to stop it happening.

 My son has eczema.
 We use lots of different creams that his doctor suggests, but he constantly scratches.
 I think it's now a bad habit.
 How can I stop this?
 He's nearly six months old and has been scratching since he was about 12 weeks old.

 A soothing moisturiser is essential for eczema

 Dr Hilary: It’s distressing to witness the scratching and unfortunately any scratching leads to the release of chemicals, which promote further irritation.
-It is called the itch scratch cycle.
+It is called the itch-scratch cycle.
 Adjustment of the creams or ointments may help as well as putting mitts on your baby's hands and a soothing moisturiser is essential as well.

-I'm pregnant with my fourth child and not having a very good time this time round.
+I'm pregnant with my fourth child and not having a very good time this time around.
 I'm seven months at the moment and still getting morning sickness and need to go to the loo constantly.
 Any tips on helping stop the morning sickness and constant toilet trips?
 It's getting embarrassing!

 Dr Hilary: You are one of the unlucky ones if you still have nausea at seven months.
 Try ginger or mint two natural remedies and Gaviscon is safe if reflux is a problem.
 There will be pressure on your bladder from your growing baby but get the midwife to check that there is no urine infection.